dwmkerr/docs/README.md

 # Introduction

 This is a set of assorted documents, snippets and links I've found useful and often refer to.

+# The Craft of Programming

+These documents relate to the _craft_ of engineering - not how to solve specific problems, but how to _think_ about designing solutions.

+- (AHA Programming 💡)[https://kentcdodds.com/blog/aha-programming/] - The dangers of DRY, the web of WET, the awesomeness of AHA.

 # Kubernetes